Urban area of Copenhagen: Hovedstadsområdet vs. urban area of Copenhagen

 common urban area definition (or city limits) involves the islands of Amager, Saltholm and Peberholm, and primarily the municipality of Tårnby.

-Copenhagen Municipality, Tårnby Municipality and Dragør Municipality is the three Municipality’s on The Island of Amager.
+Copenhagen Municipality, Tårnby Municipality and Dragør Municipality is the three Municipalities on The Island of Amager.

 "Hovedstadsområdet" contains the entire Copenhagen and Tårnby municipalities, although the latter contains large areas without buildings and inhabitants.
 This also applies to a smaller part of Copenhagen on Amager island.

 The western part of Amager is an enlargement from a shallow part of the Øresund sea, gained from the sea during the 1930s to 1950s.
 This extended part of Amager is split between Copenhagen and Tårnby municipalities, and is only built-up on two minor areas.
 It also includes along the harbour and around Bella Center (which hosted the climate meeting COP 15 in December 2009).
 Apart from these smaller areas and an allotment-garden cottage area, the vast majority of western Amager is unplanned, with few buildings (like a shooting range).
 The cause for this creation was mainly to give shelter to the southern part of Copenhagen harbour.
 Since the area is now filled out with big stones, sand from the sea, plaster, wastes and unknown items, building in the area is expensive.
 Not even agriculture is possible due to bad soil.
-(However the southern part of Amager has agricultural areas and even a small forest, "Kongelunden" ("King Grove").
+(However the southern part of Amager has agricultural areas and even a small forest, "Kongelunden" ("King's Grove").
 These areas belong to a third municipality of Amager island, Dragør.)

 Some of the unused area belongs to Copenhagen Municipality, but the Dragør Municipality and Tårnby Municipality part is far larger.
 Also the almost unpopulated islands of "Saltholm" (3 inhabitants in 2010) and "Peberholm" (unpopulated) belongs to Tårnby, and so does the taxi and runway system of Copenhagen Airport (with three long runways).
 In all, most of Tårnby and a minor part of Copenhagen municipalities on Amager island cannot be regarded as an urban area.
 Consequently, "Hovedstadsområdet" does not equal an urban area of Copenhagen.